itrustmachines/bns-java-client/itm-bns-sample/doc/cmd_en.md

 ### About the CMD

-In this document, we will teach you how to build the CMD.
-CMD is part of the ledgerinput.
-To attest your data, you need to convert your data into CMD.
-BNS Java Client will send the ledgerinput to BNS server.
-After BNS server clear your ledgerinput, you can follow the [check the result](./quick_start_en.md#5-check-the-result) section in quickstarts document to verify your proof.
-The developers should build your own CMD so that you can use our BNS.
+CMD is a data you want to attest to blockchain by BNS Server.
+CMD is also part of ledgerinput.
+BNS Java Client send the ledgerinput to BNS Server and BNS Server will automatically upload the fingerprint of ledgerinput to blockchain.
+The developers should build your own CMD so that you can use our BNS service.
 There are two scenarios to build the CMD:

 1. [Text Attestation](#text-attestation) : Learn how to build CMD in JSON data type.

-2. [File Attestation](#file-attestation) : Use Hash Utility to obtain the hash of your file and build the CMD
+2. [File Attestation](#file-attestation) : Use Hash Utility to get the hash of your file and put into CMD

 ### Prerequisites